2005198/Muttugly/README.md

 Get assistance with filesystem-related inquiries.
 Validate my approach to certain features before implementation.

 5) A friend helped me replace JSON file storage with SQLite database using the better-sqlite3 library.
 They also suggested adding a logout button feature which I implemented with their guidance.
 They showed me how to use the better-sqlite3 documentation to understand database queries.
+They also helped me fix the login to check password properly.

 Pet Grooming Shop